 Call 503-626-1808 or Email My Law Firm for a Consultation.

 If you are suspected of a probation violation, this is not the time to make any decisions without an experienced criminal defense lawyer at your side.
 The accusations against you do not need to be proven beyond a reasonable doubt.
 If you are found in violation of your probation or parole, the judge can sentence you to the maximum sentence for the charges you previously were convicted of.

 Obtain Experienced Legal Help When Accused of a Probation Violation

-When the stakes are high, my legal team in Beaverton, Oregon to help protect your rights.
+When the stakes are high, my legal team in Beaverton, Oregon is here to help protect your rights.
 We will take every measure possible to show you are still a good candidate for probation instead of jail time.
 If you are facing additional criminal charges, we will develop an aggressive defense strategy.
 My legal team will consult your probation officer to show the positive steps you have taken in an effort to help you avoid jail or prison time.